syncfusion-content/maui-docs/MAUI/ListView/mvvm.md

 ### Tap command

-The [TapCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_TapCommand) will be triggered whenever tapping the item and passing the [ItemTappedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemTappedEventArgs.html) as parameter.
+The [TapCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_TapCommand) will be triggered when you tap the item and pass the [ItemTappedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemTappedEventArgs.html) as a parameter.

 {% tabs %}
 {% highlight c# %}